-Considering Couples Therapy?
+Considering Marriage Counseling or Couples Therapy?
 Remember These Tips

 Even if you’ve attended individual therapy, starting couples counseling can stir up feelings of anxiety.
 It might feel overwhelming to talk about your relationship issues with a professional counselor—and that’s completely normal.